rajneeshkabdwal4/rajneeshkabdwal4/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development and Machine Learning
+- 🚀 Currently delving into Full Stack Web Development and Machine Learning to broaden my skill set and tackle diverse challenges in the tech industry.
+- 📚 Additionally, actively learning Data Structures and Algorithms with C++ to strengthen my problem-solving abilities and algorithmic thinking.

  ## 🏆 Achievements